teemulehtinen/run-aplus-front/README.md

 Location `/srv/data` is a volume and contains submission files, database and secret key.
 It's word writable, so you can run this container as normal user.
+When running as your self, you could even bind local path to it.

 Partial example of `docker-compose.yml` (user and volumes are optional of course):